-In Figure 4 below there is an example of an installation with three separate buildings where the synchronization coverage between buildings is not good enough for a stable synchronization.
+In Figure 4.
+Three buildings/regions synchronized using reference sync, page 16 below there is an example of an installation with three separate buildings where the synchronization coverage between buildings is not good enough for a stable synchronization.
 A solution may be to use separate synchronization regions for the buildings and have reference synchronization between the regions.